meysam7289/NMS.Saga.Sample/Readme.md

-# Dstributed Transaction with Saga Pattern Using MassTransit, Asp.net Core and RabbitMQ
+# Distributed Transaction with Saga Pattern Using MassTransit, Asp.net Core and RabbitMQ
+distributed insert transaction between 3 databse with same model. for implement Saga Pattern used Masstransit Framework and Courier feature.